usaid-mozambique/R-Training/Scripts/Session 3 - OHA Packages and Github/Introduction-to-OHA-Packages.md

   gophr::reshape_msd()
 ```

-Now we have stacked data with the period as a variable in the dataset\!
+Now we have stacked data with the period as a variable in the dataset!
 This is just one example of the numerous different things we can do when
 we combine the `tidyverse` and the OHA packages.